stolostron/rhacm-docs/troubleshoot_DO_NOT_USE/delete_provider.md

 1. For OpenShift, get the cluster metadata information from the secret.
 You need the secret to complete step 5.

-For the other available cloud providers, proceed to step 2.
+For the other available providers, proceed to step 2.

 Run the following command to get the secret name for (OpenShift):